sporto/elm-tutorial/070_routing/router.md

 ## Routing

-Create a module for defining the application routing configuration.
-In __src/Routing.elm__:
+Create a module __src/Routing.elm__ for defining the application routing configuration.

+In this module we define:

+- the routes for our application
+- some actions related to routing
+- how to react to these actions in update
+- how to match browser paths to routes using path matchers

+Please read the comments to understand what this code does.
+It should be clear from the comments.

 ```elm
 module Routing (..) where